-A few months ago I was managing nine websites for a company, all built in Joomla.
+In the past, I was managing nine websites for a company, all built in Joomla.
 So I did an extended course in Joomla over a few weekends.
-You know what I learned from the Joomla expert instructor?
+Do you know what I learned from the Joomla expert instructor?
 To use WordPress!

 Why?
 Because today it’s not enough to have a website.
 Marketing is all about engagement.
 WordPress-based websites are a great way to engage with customers, readers, and communities.

 For search engines, regular updates and fresh information need to be added.